AbeBuck/BSU-Spartan-Team_FE-2024/Team Photos/README.md

 Team Photos
 ===

-This directory contains multiple photos of the team in order for judges to identify the team during the competition.
+This directory contains multiple official and funny photos of the team in order for judges to identify the team during the competition.

 ***